zikriyeurkmezcengiz/ai-agents-for-beginners/06-building-trustworthy-agents/README.md

 ## Learning Goals

-After completing this lesson you will know how to:
+After completing this lesson, you will know how to:

 - Identify and mitigate risks when creating AI Agents.
 - Implement security measures to ensure that data and access are properly managed.